McFarlane–Bredt House

-McFarlane–Bredt House is a historic home located in Rosebank, Staten Island, New York.
+McFarlane–Bredt House is a historic home at 30 Hylan Boulevard in Rosebank, Staten Island, New York.
 It was built about 1840 and is a two-story, wood-frame clapboard house in the Italian Villa style.
+The house, located atop a hill on Staten Island's North Shore, faces New York Harbor to the northeast.
 It consists of four sections: the original, two-story central section built about 1840; the extension to the original section built about 1860; a wind added about 1870; and a three-story western addition completed in the 1890s.